uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Speaking at the Saskatchewan National Event, TRC Honorary Witness and a former member of parliament, the Honourable Tina Keeper, who is also a member of the Norway House Cree Nation, talked about the importance of honouring individual, family, and community relationships and memory, her own emotional involvement in the ratification of the Settlement Agreement, and the struggles surrounding Canada’s apology.
 She underscored the strong contributions that Aboriginal peoples have to make to national healing and reconciliation.

-Yesterday was an incredible opportunity for me personally to let the tears flow, and they flowed all day long.
+> Yesterday was an incredible opportunity for me personally to let the tears flow, and they flowed all day long.
-And I didn’t do that when I was in the House of Commons.
+And I didn’t do that when I was in the House of Commons.<!--x-->
-I had the privilege of delivering the speech on behalf of the official opposition when the Agreement was tabled in the House, and during that speech I had to stop midway and breathe … because I didn’t think I could do it.
+> I had the privilege of delivering the speech on behalf of the official opposition when the Agreement was tabled in the House, and during that speech I had to stop midway and breathe … because I didn’t think I could do it.
 I kept thinking of my family and my extended family and my grandparents and so many of the people in the communities… [O]ur cultures, our languages, our values, and spiritual beliefs that have taken care of us at this gathering …